onlywan23/onlywan/README.md

 ## 👋 About Me

-Hi, I'm a QA Manual Tester passionate about improving software quality and user experience.
+I'm a QA Manual Tester passionate about improving software quality and user experience.

 🔍 Skilled in:
 - Manual Testing